ashwinx09/ashwinx09/README.md

 </div>

 ## ⭐️ABOUT ME
 <h4> I'm a BS in Mathematics with a good hold in probability and statistics.
 I possess expertise in Python language, object-oriented programming principles, and various python libraries.
 Also have knowledge of many other technologies related to the data field.
 Plus have soft skills like analytical thinking, comminucation, problem-solving, teamwork and a curiosity to learn new things.<br> <br>My primary focus lies in Descriptive, Diagnostic, Predictive, and Prescriptive Analytics, alongside thorough Exploratory Data Analysis (EDA).
 Leveraging these methodologies, I strive to extract actionable insights from complex datasets, employing statistical techniques.
-By customizing my approach to suit the unique characteristics of each dataset, I aim to deliver professional and data-driven solutions.</h4><br>
+By customizing my approach to suit the unique characteristics of each dataset, I aim to deliver professional and data-driven solutions.</h4>

-<h2> ⭐️SERVICES</h2>
+## ⭐️SERVICES
-<h4>✨Data Analysis ✨Statistical Analysis ✨Data Scrapping ✨Data Visualization ✨Graphics User Development ✨Data Base Management System ✨Dashboards </h4><br>
+<h4>✨Data Analysis ✨Statistical Analysis ✨Data Scrapping ✨Data Visualization ✨Graphics User Development ✨Data Base Management System ✨Dashboards </h4>

-<h2>⭐️TECHNOLOGIES:<h2/>
+## ⭐️TECHNOLOGIES & TOOLS

   ![HTML5](https://img.shields.io/badge/-HTML5-333333?style=for-the-badge&logo=html5)
   ![CSS3](https://img.shields.io/badge/-CSS3-333333?style=for-the-badge&logo=css3)